marktrovinger/obsidian_vault/Grad School/Algorithms/Algorithmic Complexity.md

 ### Order of Growth
 The basic idea is that $log_2 n < n < n log_2 n < n^2 < n^3 < 2^n$, which means that the time taken can increase not just linearly with the size of input, but even worse!

+When it comes to comparing two algorithms, a convenient method is computing the limit of the ratio of the two functions in question.
+If the limit is 0 when n goes to infinity, $f(n)$ grows slower, if it is negative, $g(n)$ grows slower.
+We can also use L'Hopital's rule and Stirling's formula.
+We can use Stirling's formula to simplify the limits, which makes the computation much easier.

 ### Example: Sequential Search
 For this example, think about what is the basic operation?
 Why is it the basic operation?
 What is the cost of the basic operation?